Fast, effortless and 100% online.

-You can put up to £40,000 a year into your private pension and up to £1.07 million over your lifetime.
+You can put up to £60,000 a year into your private pension.

 When you earn more than £50,000 per year, you can claim an additional tax relief (either an extra 20% for higher rate taxpayers or 25% for additional rate taxpayers) to be paid into your pension pot.
 You should do this by filing a tax return.

 But if you earn more than £100,000, your annual allowance will be reduced.
 Also be aware that when you contribute more than your annual allowance into your pension, you will have to pay back some of your automatic tax relief.